The Best Way to Spend 7 Days in the South Island

 When visiting the South Island of New Zealand in only a week, you will have to cut some serious corners to make the most of your trip.
 Trying to fit too much in a short amount of time makes the journey much less enjoyable, tiring, less about experiences and more just about “ticking boxes”.
 For this reason we have worked our suggestions below using the following criteria:

-- No more than four hours drive per day focussing on stunning roads
+- No more than four hours drive per day focusing on stunning roads

 - One or two stops mid-trip with more than one night stay to make the most of the area and rest from the drive